ddockers/udemy_docker_k8/docker_production_workflow.md

 Instead of a Travis YAML file, I'll need to do the configuration in a Jenkinsfile.

+### Troubleshooting

+I've had to keep rebuilding and rerunning the image.
+I've now tagged it as `ddoxton/react-app:latest`.

+I should now be able to build and run it easily.

 ### .travis.yml file
 ```
 sudo: required